daniel-om-weber/fransys_supplement/Readme.md

 # FranSys: A Fast Non-Autoregressive Recurrent Neural Network for Multi-Step Ahead Prediction
-This repository contains the code to recreate the experiments of the paper "FranSys - A Fast Non-Autoregressive Recurrent Neural Network for Multi-Step Ahead Prediction" by Daniel O.M.
+This repository contains the code to recreate the experiments in the paper "FranSys - A Fast Non-Autoregressive Recurrent Neural Network for Multi-Step Ahead Prediction" by Daniel O.M.
 Weber, Clemens Gühmann, and Thomas Seel.
-Additionally to the code we also provide a [pre-built Docker image](https://hub.docker.com/layers/pheenix/fransys_supplement/submission/images/sha256-7f69a6828aa79a6f19a5031134628ebe78ae32a8bb95e1b4da413c0395a345d2?tab=layers), which reproduces the experimental environment, with code, dependencies, and datasets independently from changes of any software versions or package managers.
+In addition to the code, we also provide a [pre-built Docker image](https://hub.docker.com/layers/pheenix/fransys_supplement/submission/images/sha256-7f69a6828aa79a6f19a5031134628ebe78ae32a8bb95e1b4da413c0395a345d2?tab=layers), which reproduces the experimental environment with code, dependencies, and datasets independently from changes of any software versions or package managers.

 ## Abstract
-Neural network-based non-linear system identification is a promising approach for various multi-step-ahead prediction tasks, such as model predictive control and digital twins, where the relevant system dynamics are unknown or difficult to model.
-These tasks often require models that are not only accurate but also fast to train and use.
-Although current state-of-the-art neural network-based system identification methods can identify accurate models, they are too slow when scaled large enough for high accuracy.
+Neural network-based nonlinear system identification is crucial for various multi-step ahead prediction tasks, including model predictive control and digital twins.
+These applications demand models that are not only accurate but also efficient in training and deployment.
+While current state-of-the-art neural network-based methods can identify accurate models, they often become prohibitively slow when scaled to achieve high accuracy, limiting their use in resource-constrained or time-critical applications.
-We propose FranSys, a fast, non-autoregressive recurrent neural network (RNN) for multi-step ahead prediction.
-FranSys comprises three key components: (1) a non-autoregressive RNN model structure that enables faster training and inference compared to autoregressive RNNs, (2) a state distribution alignment technique that improves generalizability, and (3) a prediction horizon scheduling method that accelerates training by gradually increasing the prediction horizon during the training process.
+We propose FranSys, a Fast recurrent neural network-based method for multi-step ahead prediction in non-autoregressive System Identification.
+FranSys comprises three key innovations: (1) the first non-autoregressive RNN model structure for multi-step ahead prediction that enables much faster training and inference compared to autoregressive RNNs by separating state estimation and prediction into two specialized sub-models, (2) a state distribution alignment training technique that enhances generalizability and (3) a prediction horizon scheduling method that accelerates training by progressively increasing the prediction horizon.
-We evaluate FranSys on three publicly available benchmark datasets, comparing its speed and accuracy against state-of-the-art RNN-based multi-step ahead prediction methods.
+We evaluate FranSys on three publicly available benchmark datasets representing diverse systems, comparing its speed and accuracy against state-of-the-art RNN-based multi-step ahead prediction methods.
 The evaluation includes various prediction horizons, model sizes, and hyperparameter optimization settings, using both our own implementations and those from related work.
-Results show that FranSys is 10 to 100 times faster and significantly more accurate than state-of-the-art RNN-based multi-step ahead prediction methods, especially with long prediction horizons.
-This substantial speed improvement enables, for the first time, the application of neural network-based models in time-critical tasks, such as model predictive control and online learning of digital twins on resource-constrained systems with practical model sizes.
+Results demonstrate that FranSys is 10 to 100 times faster in training and inference with the same and often higher accuracy on test data than state-of-the-art RNN-based multi-step ahead prediction methods, particularly with long prediction horizons.
+This substantial speed improvement enables the application of larger neural network-based models with longer prediction horizons on resource-constrained systems in time-critical tasks, such as model predictive control and online learning of digital twins.

 For more details, please refer to our paper: [link to the paper or arXiv preprint]

 ## Installation

-This project uses our custom library called `seqdata`, which is built on top of PyTorch and fastai for processing sequential data.
-To install the required dependencies and set up the environment, you can either use a container or you can install the software in your own python environment.
-For optimal reproducability we recommend to use the [pre-built image from Docker Hub](https://hub.docker.com/layers/pheenix/fransys_supplement/submission/images/sha256-7f69a6828aa79a6f19a5031134628ebe78ae32a8bb95e1b4da413c0395a345d2?tab=layers).
+This project uses our custom library called `seqdata`(further developed with the name `tsfast`), which is built on top of PyTorch and fastai for processing sequential data.
+To install the required dependencies and set up the environment, you can either use a container or install the software in your Python environment.
+For optimal reproducibility we recommend to use the [pre-built image from Docker Hub](https://hub.docker.com/layers/pheenix/fransys_supplement/submission/images/sha256-7f69a6828aa79a6f19a5031134628ebe78ae32a8bb95e1b4da413c0395a345d2?tab=layers).

 ### Option 1: Using Docker or Singularity

 If you prefer to use containerization, you can either build the Docker image using the provided Dockerfile or use the [pre-built image from Docker Hub](https://hub.docker.com/layers/pheenix/fransys_supplement/submission/images/sha256-7f69a6828aa79a6f19a5031134628ebe78ae32a8bb95e1b4da413c0395a345d2?tab=layers):

-#### Using the pre-built Docker image
+#### Using the pre-built Docker image with Docker
 Pull the pre-built image from Docker Hub:
 ```
 docker pull pheenix/fransys_supplement:submitted